...the re-commissioned Howling Commandos under Colonel "Happy Sam" Sawyer, are sent into North Korea to blow up a secret air base!

 (Howling Commandos in the 1940s, S.H.I.E.L.D. in the 1960s!)

-Several of the Howlers joined Nick at S.H.I.E.L.D., including Dum-Dum, Gabe, and Eric Koenig, who had not yet joined the group.
+Several of the Howlers joined Nick at S.H.I.E.L.D., including Dum-Dum, Gabe, and Eric Koenig, who had not yet appeared with the Howling Commandos in the 1940s storyline...which is why he isn't in this 1950s-era tale.

 (That created a "Chekov/Khan Paradox".